-Community consultations indicate that only a handful of households in the villages located within the study zone have access to individual sanitation facility (household toilets) and majority of the community reportedly rely on open defecation.
+As per community consultation very few household in the villages in the study area have access to individual sanitation facility and majority of the community reportedly resort to open defecation.

-Primary surveys revealed that maximum (55 percent) number of family are dependent on hand pump in spite of dug well for fulfilling their drinking water and domestic use water requirement in Paharidih village however maximum (80 percent) household in Bunbuni village is dependent on dug well.
-But all the sources both hand pump and dug well in both the villages are shared resources among the families.
+Primary surveys revealed that maximum (90%) number of families are dependent of tube well and only 1 household is dependent on dug well for fulfilling their drinking water and domestic use water requirement.
+All the sources, both hand pump and dug well, are shared resources among the families.

-5.11.6 Irrigation
+5.11.5 Irrigation

-Community consultation reveals that irrigation facilities in study area seem to be extremely poor as farmers reported to be entirely dependent upon rain water for irrigating their field.
+Community consultations reveal that irrigation facilities in study area do not exist and farmers reported that they were entirely dependent upon rainwater for cultivation.
 Though use of water drawn from wells was reported, the same was confirmed to be rare.